garrido02/CS50_AI/Project 0 - Search/README.md

 <br></br>

 ### 0b - Tic Tac Toe
   The classic game where the player face an opposing AI.
-The AI was coded using the minimax algorigthm and with alpha-beta pruning to account for efficiency.
+The AI was coded using the minimax algorithm and with alpha-beta pruning to account for efficiency.

   <br></br>

   #### The minimax approach can be framed in the following scenario:
   Let's propose that we have two players.
-One name maximazing and the other named minimizing.
+One name maximizing and the other named minimizing.
 Both players have a competition going on between them where the goal of the competition is, of course, to have a winner.
 But there is a catch: The score is shared between them.

   The objective of the maximizing player is to increase the shared score as high as he can and, as you guessed it, the objective of the minimizing player is to decrease the score as much as he can.